getcarina/getcarina.com/_reference/2016-04-08-oauth-integration.md

     `&scope=identity+cluster_credentials+create_cluster`

 1. Add a webpage to your application that handles requests to your Redirect URI.

-    After the user authorizes your application, the user is redirected to this webpage with the authorization `code` included in the query string.
+    After the user authorizes your application, the user is redirected to this page with the authorization `code` included in the query string.

     `https://example.com/carina-oauth-callback?code=abc123`

-1. The callback webpage should use the authorization code to request a token, and then store the returned tokens.
-The `access_token` has an expiration date, after which the `refresh_token` can be used to request a new token.
+    The callback web page should use the authorization code to request a token, and then store the returned tokens.
+The `access_token` value has an expiration date, after which the `refresh_token` value can be used to request a new token.

-    **Example Request**
+    **Example request**

     `POST https://oauth.getcarina.com/oauth/token`